-Dying Light was the little zombie game that could, and Dying Light 2 looks even better.
+Dying Light was the little zombie game that could, and Dying Light 2, which we just got a new taste of at E3 2019, looks even better.
 Even after some less-than-fantastic review scores, the original game's blend of zombie bashing and hardcore parkour maintained high levels of interest for years.
 With The Following DLC, which let you roam an expansive countryside while smooshing the undead beneath an armored buggy, and and a battle royale-esque spin-off, Dying Light has managed to stick around far longer than most other zombie action games.

 Dying Light 2's release date: when to expect it